Geodan/pg2b3dm/README.md

 - Id column should be indexed for better performance.

-## Tiling method

-By default, tiles are created with a size of parameter 'extenttile' (default value 1000 meter).
-In pg2b3dm version 0.14 support for 3D Tiles
-1.1 Impliciting Tiling is added.
-Impliciting Tiling can be activated using the parameter 'use_implicit_tiling' (default value 'false').
-When Impliciting Tiling is used a quadtree of b3dm tiles is created, option 'implicit_tiling_max_features' (default value 1000) is used for creating the quadtree.

-At the moment, Implicit tiling is only supported in the CesiumJS client.

-Some remarks about implicit tiling:

-- There is no support (yet) for creating octree instead of quadtree;

-- There is no support (yet) for multiple contents per tile;

-- There is no support (yet) for creating child subtrees, only root subtree file 0_0_0.subtree is created;

-- There is no support (yet) for implicit tiling metadata;

-- Tileset.json Parameter 'refine' method is hardcoded on 'ADD';

-- Parameter 'LodColumn' is not used when using impliciting tiling;

-- Only the first value of parameter 'geometricerrors' is used in tileset.json.

-For more information about Implicit Tiling see https://github.com/CesiumGS/3d-tiles/tree/draft-1.1/specification/ImplicitTiling

 ### LOD

 - if there are no features within a tile boundingbox, the tile (including children) will not be generated.